Our commitment to diversity

 - Launched our Executive Director led mentoring aimed at a diverse staff talent pool in November 2020.

-- Reviewed our existing strategy on Diversity, Equality and Inclusion
+- Launched our strategy on Diversity, Equality and Inclusion

 - Committed to monitoring diversity representation at Senior Management, Executive Director and Board Level